ttorku/ttorku.github.io/_pages/research.md

 My other main research agenda uses advanced methods to develop new measures of institutions.
-One project uses Bayesian item response theory to measure the strength of peace agreements as a latent variable and free researchers from post-treatment bias caused by using the duration of agreements as a proxy for their strength.
+One project uses Bayesian item response theory to measure the strength of peace agreements as a latent variable and free researchers from post-treatment bias caused by the duration of agreements as a proxy for their strength.
 In others, I apply unsupervised learning techniques to over a billion observations of product-level international trade data to measure economic interdependence and illicit economic exchange.